 If you’ve been here a while you know how much I love wine.
 I am not an expert (at ALL) but my dad is, and it’s something I try to learn a little bit every time I have a glass.
 With the warmer weather and all of the al fresco dining and dinner parties, I thought I would take a minute to share a list of my personal favorite wines for summer.
-Wine is almost always part of any celebration but not all wines are good for summer wine sipping… it can be hard to find that perfect wine for warmer weather.
+Wine is almost always part of any celebration (even a backyard barbecue!) but not all wines are good for summer wine sipping… it can be hard to find that perfect wine for warmer weather.
 Today I wanted to share some of my personal favorite summer sippers… a roundup of wine choices that are light and refreshing enough for hot summer days.

 PS – I’m always looking for new wines to try… drop your favs in the comments!

 PPS – If you are looking to learn more about wine, I can’t recommend this book enough!

 PPPS – If you’re looking to add more wines to your year-round repertoire, you can learn more about my all-time favorite wines!

 (Of course it’s all subjective, but these are my personal favs!)

 Two rosé wines I love!